MiguelCastillo/bit-loader-cache/README.md

 You can take a look at the [default connector](https://github.com/MiguelCastillo/bit-loader-cache/blob/master/connectors/smallDB.js), which basically just writes the cache to the local disk.
 You can also take a look at the [elasticsearch connection](https://github.com/MiguelCastillo/bit-loader-cache/blob/master/connectors/elasticsearch.js) for a more interesting implementation.

+When caching to elasticsearch you can allow other folks to connect to it which seems like a fun experiment for distributed caching.

 The elasticsearch connector takes three options.

 ``` javascript